Shadberrow/YVTextField/README.md

 ## Introduction

-Custom UITextField written in Swift 3, XCode 8.3.
+Custom UITextField written in Swift.

 Using a *floating label* textfield gives an opportunity to avoid additional information labels.